 - Lee, C. (2005) Language Output, Communication Strategy and Communicative Tasks.
 Latham: University Press of America.

-- Lee, C. (accepted, forthcoming) Factors affecting English language learning beyond the classroom: Do learners matter?
+- Lee, C. (accepted, forthcoming) English language learning beyond the classroom: Do learner factors matter?
 In H. Reinders, C. Lai & P. Sundqvist (Eds.), The Routledge Handbook of Language Learning and Teaching Beyond the Classroom.
-Routledge.
+New York & London: Routledge.

 - Lee, C. (2016) Second Language Learners’ Self-perceived Roles and Participation in face-to-face English writing consultations.
 System, 63, 51-64.
 (SSCI-indexed journal)